7 Advantages of Technology in Business Communication

 This is great for contributing to a relaxed, and hopefully subsequently productive, atmosphere.

 Furthermore, using technology in the workplace keeps things organized and decluttered.
-New technology allows users to streamline what they want to see within the communication apps and easily search for conversations.
+New technology in business allows users to streamline what they want to see within the business communication apps and easily search for conversations.
 It makes for a much less stressful experience than sorting through piles of letters or rummaging through a full email inbox!

 6. It improves customer relations